lehoanggiap/freelancer-test-repo/AI.md

 * Use modern CSS features, no need to care about older browser support, using polyfills if necessary to support older browsers.
 Use the modern Temporal API, if time,zone, calendar functionality is needed
+* Try to keep a minimum of frontend state.
+Only use JS when it is absolutely needed for user experience Prefer to use HTML fragments and get HTML from backend when possible.
+Thymeleaf supports fragments and can be used to replace part of the page with new data